 Examples of how things can be done

 Let’s say an engineer wants to charge £75 to repair an appliance.
-Here are some of the ways he could work it –
+Here are some of the ways they could work it.

 Don’t assume someone charging a reasonable call out charge, or a reasonable price for giving an estimate is a bad option.
 They may well be cheaper on repairs and may even be more likely to be straight with you as explained in my other articles on this topic.